So Far from God

 So Far from God is a novel written by Ana Castillo, first published in 1993 by W. W. Norton & Company.
-It is set in a town in New Mexico called Tome and revolves around the lives of Sofia and her four daughters: Esperanza, Fe, Caridad and La Loca.
+It is set in a town in New Mexico called Tome and revolves around the lives of Sofia and her four daughters: Esperanza, Fe, Caridad, and La Loca.
 The novel addresses themes such as rebellion, spirituality and gender.

 Since the novel combines different styles of literature including poetry, folk literature, social and political commentaries, absurdist techniques and postmodern fragmentation, it is multi-generic and therefore cannot be classed with one specific genre.

 Plot

 At the age of eighteen Sofia, who is oftentimes called Sofi, marries Domingo and has four daughters with him.
 Shortly after La Loca's birth, who is the youngest of the sisters, Sofia leaves Domingo after she notices that he gambles away the land she inherited from her father.
 Because of that Sofia has to raise her children on her own until he suddenly returns after twenty years of absence.
 In the course of the novel Sofia becomes the self-proclaimed mayor of Tome, the city in New Mexico where they all live.
 When she finds out that Domingo starts to gamble away her belongings again, she decides to get divorced from him.
 After La Loca's death she becomes the founder of M.O.M.A.S., an organization for the mothers of martyrs and saints.

 The youngest daughter of Sofi La Loca is pronounced dead at the age of three, however she reawakens at her funeral claiming to have travelled to heaven, hell and purgatorial fire.
 From then on, she behaves differently by never leaving the house and being unable to stand the smell of other humans except for her mother.
 Furthermore, she gains healing powers after that incident.
 In her twenties she gets infected and dies of AIDS.
+La Loca ("crazy" in Spanish, essentially The Fool) dies when she is 3 years old and comes back to life, and so becomes a divine feminine foil to Jesus Christ who eschews all things related to traditional Catholicism.
+She has healing powers and is wonderful with animals, but is too fragile for much human contact.
+After the death of all her sisters, La Loca develops and dies of what is labeled AIDS, but is likely a spiritual illness from cumulative grief.
+She is regarded as a saint upon her death.
+La Loca's story is how the church and cummulative violence against Latine communities harms Latina women.